Fry, Headley, Neel & Rowles Family

 On my mother's side of the family, her ggreat-grandfather William D. Rowles was a senator and congressman in Nebraska.
 (More about them below.)William's son-in-law, Prof. James Walter Newman, was superintendent of schools of Sarpy County, Nebraska.
 My paternal grandmother, Ione Donalson Neel (without a second "d" in Donalson, is an Irish name,) went to Denton college for women and became a schoolteacher.
 Ione was the great-granddaughter of Mo and AR Senator, Capt.
 James Hans Smith.

-Smith, and Caroline Smith, were both of royal descent but not related to
+Smith, (my father's side) and Caroline Smith, (my mother's side) were both of royal descent but not related to

 each other.
 On my father's side, Nancy's father, Al Sidney Smith was